987839088534212

 • Intensive critical care — 1:2

-The law ensures nurses have enough time to care properly for their patients and no one is overworked.
+The law ensures that nurses have enough time to care properly for their patients and no one is overworked.

 Connecticut